-Burnout is less prevalent among older individuals because they tend to be more stable and have a more balanced perspective on life [18].
-In addition, the increased rate of burnout among younger individuals is a function of a "survival of the fittest" concept.
+Burnout is less prevalent among older individuals because they tend to have a more balanced perspective on life [18; 14].
+Research from Maslach indicated that the increased rate of burnout among younger individuals is a function of a "survival of the fittest" concept.
 Burnout usually occurs early in one's career (in the first one to five years), and many young, burned out individuals leave the profession; as a result, the remaining individuals in an occupation are the "survivors" [18].
+Research has supported this, with one study finding a correlation between younger age (and less than 10 years in nursing field) and lack of problem-solving/life skills that are essential in the extreme situations often encountered in nursing.
+Furthermore, increased age has correlated with more positive coping skills (e.g., receiving emotional support from others, spirituality) and younger age with more negative coping skills (e.g., alcohol and drug use).
+Although both groups showed similar rates of emotional exhaustion, the younger group had higher rates of cynicism and depersonalization and lower rates of job satisfaction [14].